sasstools/sass-lint/docs/rules/no-url-protocols.md

-# URL Format
+# No URL Protocols

-Rule `url-format` will enforce that protocols and domains are not used within urls.
+Rule `no-url-protocols` will enforce that protocols and domains are not used within urls.

 ## Examples